msalemor/azure-apim-networking/README.md

 - API Management in External Mode
 - Depending on how API are exposed:
   - Azure App Services
   - Azure VMs
+  - Private Endpoints
   - Etc.
-  - Private Endpoint

 Security:
 - No WAF